susamerz/CDWAssignment/implementation_part1.rst

 Making a spherical searchlight
 ------------------------------

-An effecive strategy for computing a spherical searchlight surrounding a voxel is the following:
+An effective strategy for computing a spherical searchlight surrounding a voxel is the following:

 1. Create a grid of points corresponding to each voxel using ``numpy.ndindex`` (see image below).
 2. Pick the point corresponding to the center voxel of the searchlight